 Dictionary of Statistics and Methodology: a Nontechnical Guide for the Social Sciences

-This four-volume dictionary and guide to current sources of quantitative information for more than 200 countries lists more than 50,000 subjects and incorporates more than 155,000 citations and 1,000 sources of statistical information.
+This four-volume directory is a guide to current sources of quantitative information from more than 200 countries.
+It lists more than 50,000 subjects and incorporates more than 155,000 citations and 1,000 sources of statistical information.
 Arranged alphabetically by issuing organization within each subject category, entries lead readers to a wide range of materials and formats for domestic and international statistics.
+It is updated annually; newest editions are available online; older print editions are available in Main Reference (2011) and Oak Street (1962-2010).

 Best Practices in Data Cleaning: a complete guide to everything you need to do before and after collecting your data.
 2013.
 (Online)